 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Lampshaded, averted and subverted in later seasonsnote (with the exception of X-Ray Johnny, where the "Books is knowledge, and knowledge is power" message is hammered in once a minute with no irony in sight; Johnny Applesauce pales in comparison.).
+Lampshaded, averted and subverted in later seasonsnote (with the exception of X-Ray Johnny, where the "Books are knowledge, and knowledge is power" message is hammered in once a minute with no irony in sight; even Johnny Applesauce pales in comparison.).

-Broken Base: The show does have its fans considering it's been going for six seasons due to having some actually good dialogue, parental bonuses, and admittedly some clever plot lines; but, due to overexposure from its respective networks, stagnant character development, and way too much focus on Johnny, many have likewise taken a hating for it.
+Broken Base: The show does have its fans considering it's been going for six seasons due to having some actually good dialogue, parental bonuses, and admittedly some clever plot lines; but, due to overexposure from its respective networks, stagnant character development, way too much focus on Johnny (who many think to be unlikable), and poor animation in the later seasons, many have likewise taken a hating for it.

 Cliché Storm: This show is criticized for rehashing a lot of stock cartoon plots, including its own.